 COVID-19 Reveals the Importance of Passive and Active Business Resilience for Companies Looking to Build Sustainability.

-Companies know how to respond to challenges resulting from the competitive environment, such as emerging new technology or reaching capacity in your production.
+Companies and entrepreneurs, like Andy Defrancesco, know how to respond to challenges resulting from the competitive environment, such as emerging new technology or reaching capacity in your production.
 These are things you prepare for in business school.

 But large-scale disruptive events are another matter.
 When crises come from the broader environment — whether political, cultural, economic, or physical — companies are often unprepared.
 For example, companies struggled in the face of financial shocks like the 2008–2009 recession and natural disasters such as storms.